 Associate Members: Associate members are persons interested in legislative information technology, including legislators and other staff serving a legislature of one of the fifty states, insular possessions, or territories of the United States, legislative staff of provincial governments and representatives of private vendors.
 Associate members are non-voting members in the Association.

-NALIT meets annually in conjunction with the annual meeting of NCSL, and holds a professional development seminar each fall.
+NALIT meets annually in conjunction with the NCSL Legislative Summit and holds a professional development seminar (PDS) each fall.

-NALIT members can communicate electronically with others interested in legislative information technology issues by subscribing to the NALIT listserv.
-The NALIT Newsletter and other materials are regularly posted to the listserv.
-To subscribe, send an e-mail message to firstname.lastname@example.org and type subscribe nalit-l in the body of the message.
+NALIT members can communicate electronically with others interested in legislative information technology issues by subscribing to the NALIT listserv or visiting the website.
+The NALIT Newsletter and other materials and announcements are regularly posted to the listserv and the website.